NicholasGraalum/CS362-Project/documentation/LIVINGDOC.md

 - **Extensions**: User updates profile/username after logging in
 - **Exceptions**: Invalid login details, already existing email, a bug or system failure occurs

-User can view ingredients, number of servings, and macronutrients for each meal plan (Ryan)
+User can view ingredients, number of servings, and a description for each meal
 - **Actors**: The user
 - **Triggers**: Clicking on a meal
 - **Preconditions**: Must be on the page showing the meals and the user wants to see how many calories and macronutrients are in each meal prep per serving
-- **Postconditions**: Redirects to a new page showing the ingredients, number of meals, calories, and macronutrients
+- **Postconditions**: Redirects to a new page showing the ingredients, number of servings, description, picture, and tags.
 - **List of steps**: Add a listener to each meal that redirects to a meal template, the meal template takes information from the meal database, the page is rendered
 - **Extensions**: Add a pie chart showing the percentages of each macronutrient, add a hidden dropdown showing the micronutrients and percentage of daily values
 - **Exceptions**: The meal requested may not have all the needed information (shouldn’t happen if we have input verification)

-User can add meals to a database of recipes (Andrew)
+User can add meals to a database of recipes
 - **Actors**: The user
-- **Triggers**: The user clicks on “Add a recipe” button
+- **Triggers**: The user clicks on “Create Meal” button
 - **Preconditions**: The user must have an account with our site
 - **Postconditions**: The user adds a recipe to our pre-existing database of recipes
 - **List of steps**: User logs on and adds a recipe which the user can click on and add to their shopping list the next time they use our site.
 - **Extensions**: User adds a small info paragraph about possible substitutions
 - **Exceptions**: User has a missing input such as, a list of ingredients or the name of the recipe

-User can create a shopping list based on meals in the DB (Nicholas Graalum)
+User can create a shopping list based on meals in the database
 - **Actors**: The user
 - **Triggers**: The user clicks add to the shopping list on the meal they want/ searched for.
 - **Preconditions**: The user must have an account, there must be meals in the DB